 The exporter or a US Forwarding Agent completes this form.
 English is required.

-Every country has its own regulations and shipping requirements so it’s important to be aware of this information before shipping internationally to any destination.
+Every country has its own regulations and shipping requirements so it’s important to be aware of this information before shipping internationally.
 There’s a lot of information to consider when shipping to Mexico.
-It all may seem complicated at first, but can be very painless with right logistics partner.
-Don’t take any chances and deal only with the best Freight Forwarder in the industry.
+It all may seem complicated at first, but it can be very painless with the right logistics partner by your side.

 Get the latest news on the latin american import/export market